 Defining the Project Type

-After you cross the bridge of defining the platform, you still have more analysis to make in choosing your tech stack.
+After you cross the bridge of defining the platform, you still have more analysis to make for choosing the right technology stack.
 You will be considering the project based on its size and complexity, processing strength, and business goals.
 For example, if your application involves multiprocessing or requires low latency for better responsiveness, then you must consider the relative tech stack that provides such support.

 Small Projects